You are the expert on what it’s like to live with idiopathic hypersomnia

 Voice of the

 Click the button below and provide your contact information to stay informed about the latest news on this first-of-its-kind effort to tell the full story about what it’s like to live with IH.
-You’ll receive a “save the date” reminder once a meeting date and time is set, an alert about the survey launch, and news about other ways to participate and help spread the word.
+You’ll receive an alert about the survey launch and updates about other ways to participate and help spread the word.

 Thank you to these generous sponsors for unrestricted educational grants in support of the Illuminate Hypersomnia initiative: